FaraAbbasi/Hackerrank_Python_Solutions/Readme.md

 - ✅ Key concepts practiced
 - ✅ Why the problem matters

-Whether you're preparing for coding interviews, strengthening your Python fundamentals, or looking for well-documented reference solutions — this repo has you covered.
+Whether you're preparing for coding interviews, strengthening your Python fundamentals, or looking for well-documented reference solutions, this repo is for you.

 ---